Netixsol/.github/profile/README.md

-## Hi Tech Folks 👋 We're a Blockchain Development Company
+## Hi Tech Folks 👋 Welcome to The Decentralized World of Possibilities

 ### We're a Team of Tech enthusiastic who are passionate enough to change the tradional world into Decentrazlied World.
 We Develop Fin-Tech, Business Solutions, ICO's, IPO's, IDO Launchpad, DEX(Decentralized Exchange), Pre-sales, NFT Minting, & NFT Marketplaces like Raribles.